Sterilization for Medical Devices

 Radiation Sterilization Update for PMA Holders

-Note: This pilot program would not include 510(k)-cleared devices.
+Note: This pilot program does not include 510(k)-cleared devices.
 For 510(k)-cleared devices, radiation is an established category A sterilization method per the Submission and Review of Sterility Information in Premarket Notification (510(k)) Submissions for Devices Labeled as Sterile.
 Per the Deciding When to Submit a 510(k) for a Change to an Existing Device, changes from one established category A method to another established category A method, including a change from gamma to another radiation source, would generally not need a new 510(k) if the change could not significantly affect the performance or biocompatibility of the device, or constitute a major change or modification in the intended use of the device.

 510(k) EtO Sterility Change Master File Pilot Program